 classroom: (608) 297-2126, x200

 Mr. Primm was born and raised in New Orleans, earning a Bachelor of Science in Geology from the University of New Orleans in 2002.
 He moved to Madison and earned a Master of Science in Geology from the University of Wisconsin in 2006, followed by teacher certification from Edgewood College in 2009.
 As a student teacher at Middleton Alternative Senior High, he experienced firsthand the importance of community building and individualized education in the classroom.
 He has taught in project based charter schools since 2009, starting at TAGOS Leadership Academy in Janesville before moving in 2011 to High Marq Environmental Charter School in Montello.
-Skylar was a fellow at the 2015 Greater Madison Writing Project Summer Institute, where he honed his passions for student reflection and teacher research.
+Since 2015, Skylar has worked with the Greater Madison Writing Project, which nourishes his passions for reflection and research.
 In 2017, he was honored with a Herb Kohl Educational Foundation Fellowship in recognition of his teaching, leadership, and service.
 As of 2018, he also serves on the board of the Wisconsin Association for Environmental Education.
 Outside of school, Mr. Primm may be found taking pictures of rocks, birds, and (especially) lichens.

 classroom: (608) 297-2126, x202

 Tiffany Lodholz was born and raised in Wausau, WI.
 She earned a Bachelor of Science in Geography from the University of Wisconsin-Platteville in 2000 with minors in Geology, Environmental Science, and Women's Studies.
-After graduating from college she worked for 10 years at the Wisconsin Coalition Against Sexual Assault as the Disabilities, Aging, and Rural Program Coordinator.
-Following that she worked as the Water Quality and Quantity Coordinator for Sustain Rural Wisconsin Network and the Grants Coordinator for Marquette County Healthy Communities, Healthy Youth.
-She has served as the President of the Wisconsin Friends of John Muir for the past 5 years.
-In her free time, Tiffany enjoys spending time with her family in the great outdoors and seeing live music.
+After graduating, she worked for 10 years at the Wisconsin Coalition Against Sexual Assault as the Disabilities, Aging, and Rural Program Coordinator and the Senior Program Manager.
+She then worked as the Water Quality and Quantity Coordinator for Sustain Rural Wisconsin Network and the Grants Coordinator for Marquette County Healthy Communities, Healthy Youth before joining High Marq in 2017.
+She has served as the President of the Wisconsin Friends of John Muir since the organizations inception in 2013 and is passionate about preserving the landscapes of Muir's boyhood.
+In her free time, Tiffany enjoys exploring the great outdoors with her family.